NitrousOX/DRS-Projekat/README.md

 ---

-## ⚙️ Setting up the Project
+## Project Setup

+Follow these steps to set up the project environment.

-### 1️⃣ Create the Pipenv Environment
+### 1. Create the Pipenv Environment

-Once Pipenv is installed, the first step is to create the virtual environment and install the dependencies.
+Once Pipenv is installed, create the virtual environment and install the dependencies:

 ```bash
 pipenv install -r requirements.txt
 ```

-⚠️ *Note: If the above command doesn’t work, use the following instead (this works for me):*
+*Note: If the above command doesn’t work, use the following alternative (this method works for me):*

 ```bash
 pipenv lock